Extending Jira applications

 On the 'View Issue' page, some issue information (comments, change history) is displayed.
 Likewise, the 'Browse Project' page contains separate sections, listed on the far left, for different types of project information.

-By writing a plugin, you can add new issue or project sections (that will be listed in the left panel) to Jira.
+By writing an app, you can add new issue or project sections (that will be listed in the left panel) to Jira.
 For instance, you may wish to display project/issue data pulled in from an external source.
-This is how the Jira Subversion plugin works.
+This is how the Jira Subversion app works.

 Listeners (Note this is not configurable in Jira Cloud applications)

 Jira has a complete event subsystem, which fires events whenever anything happens.
 For example, an

 Was this helpful?Yes Provide feedback about this article